bigspotteddog/fullstackclouddeveloper.com/course/complete-full-stack-web-developer-course/introduction.md

-This could be your resume after taking this course :)
+This could be your resume after taking this course.

 # Bob Roberts
 bob.roberts@gmail.com